Planning a music festival

 Start planning now

-At least 12 months out from your festival’s start date, you should begin planning.
+At least 12 months out from your festival’s start date, you should begin planning how to meet your regulatory requirements.

 Festivals can vary from small and exclusive to large and commercial, or family-friendly to high-energy dance, or a full metal fest.
 Either way, it is a lot of work.